Turnip Greens

 • Meanwhile, thoroughly clean greens in a sink full of warm water.
 Pull the leaves from the stems.
 Combine the leaves in small stacks, then roll them like a cigar and cut the crosswise into 1 inch wide pieces, leaving you with strips of leaves.
 Discard the stems.

-• To the pot, add the diced onion, bell pepper, turnip, half of the greens and all the oil.
+• To the pot, add the diced onion, bell pepper, half of the turnip greens, and all the oil.
 Cover with lid and allow first batch to cook down for ten minutes.
 The greens will reduce down by half.

 • Stir in seasoning salt, paprika, Worcestershire sauce, vinegar, brown sugar, red pepper flakes and remaining greens.